-Finally, before the last Joint-ending session, you will fill feedback on the VE week-questionnaires (see bellow in chapter "1.5.
-VE Weeks questionaries") and write letter to one of your team's member encouraging his/her to reach their own "Utopia".
+Finally, before the last joint-ending session, you will complete the feedback on the VE Week questionnaires (refer to Chapter "1.5.
+VE Week Questionnaires" below) and write a letter to one of your team members, encouraging them to achieve their own "Climate Horizon."

 1.2.
-VE Lectures on climate relevant topics
+VE Lectures on climate-relevant topics